 Closing the Coverage Gap: How Innovation Can Drive Rural Connectivity

-We are pleased to invite you to a webinar on Wednesday 18 September at 3pm GMT in which the author of the report, Calum Handforth, will share key insights and analysis of the report findings and will answer any questions you may have.
-Click here for more information.
+Click here to watch the recording of a recent webinar in which the author of the report, Calum Handforth, shared key insights and analysis of the report findings.

 The mobile industry has made phenomenal progress in providing mobile broadband connectivity to billions of people.
 This coverage allows individuals and societies to benefit from the potential that internet access can afford: improving communication, sharing information and knowledge, and increasing individual and national prosperity.
 However, despite this progress, more than 750 million people around the world do not live within the footprint of mobile broadband – and are therefore unable to use the internet, or benefit from all that it can offer.